andyLiSyr/nycShootingsAnalysis/README.md

 - Performed analysis using combination of SQL queries and Pandas dataframes
 - Visualized queries using libraries like Matplotlib and Seaborn

+## Files in this Repo

+Data Folder
+- NY_Shootings.csv: The original NYC shootings CSV dataset downloaded from NYC Open Data
+- clean_nyc_shootings.ipynb: The data cleaning code for the original dataset
+- clean_incidents.csv: One of the CSV files resulting from the data cleaning
+- clean_shootings.csv: The other CSV file resulting from the data cleaning, clean_incidents.csv and clean_shootings.csv can be joined together
+- nyc_shootings_db_setup.ipynb: The code for setting up the and storing the two csv files in two tables in a SQlite3 database

+Analysis Folder
+- nyc_shootings_analysis.ipynb: The analysis code on the two SQLite3 tables containing the NYC shootings data

+Charts Folder: The folder contains all the visualizations created in the analysis code as image files